Duburd/Sentinel/README.md

+# Sentinel

 ### A Full-stack React/React Native app by Aaron Black and Mattison Greff

-## Sentinel

 Sentinel is a full stack web app for insurance companies to manage and edit reports submitted by clients.